joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 - Process the needed data.
 - Training, evaluation, visualize and compare the diffrenet architectures and configurations.

-The implementation of these architectures uses pytorch (speicifcally, PyGraph), and visualizes results through TensorBoard.
+The implementation of these architectures uses pytorch (specifically, PyGraph), and visualizes results through TensorBoard.

 [Project repository](https://github.com/joangcc-pers/aidl-upc-w20245-rec-sys)